“It’s a horrible feeling to know that someone scammed you like that. It makes you doubt yourself.”

 Tax preparers are subject to high penalties and criminal prosecution for their misconduct.
 If you have encountered an abusive tax preparer, you can file Form 14157, Complaint: Tax Return Preparer or Form 14157-A, Return Preparer Fraud or Misconduct Affidavit.

-Coming up next is our take on IRS Dirty Dozen #4, Inflated Tax Refunds.
+Coming up next is our take on IRS Dirty Dozen #5 and #6, Inflated Tax Refunds and Falsifying Income.